JUNE

 Falling.

-June zoned out when she saw the large body of water beneath her, she knew the impact from her fall would kill her instantly.
+June zoned out when she saw the large body of water beneath her, she knew the impact of her fall would kill her instantly.
 She no longer heard or felt the wind rushing around her, even the wetness of the rain could not wake her from her shocked state.
-When she finally hit the water, she felt her body sink like stone before her consciousness ended.
+When she finally hit the water, she felt her body sink like a stone before her consciousness ended.

 “June, open your eyes.”

-She obeyed, frowning slightly at the eerily familiar voice before forcing her reluctant lids open.
-White, it was the first thing that attacked her sight.
+White.
+It was the first thing that attacked her sight.
 She squinted at the assault, forcing herself to focus.

 “Awake at last.”